Okaythis/OkayRNModule/README.md

   })
 ```
 ### **Using Custom Fonts With Okay Flutter based UI**
-In other to be able to your custom font with the Okay React Native module, you will be required to add your fonts manually to your app.
+In order to be able to use your custom font with the Okay React Native module, you will be required to add your fonts manually to your app.
 i.e you will be required to bundle the font file as part of your application either as assets in the Android app or adding the fonts
 as part of your iOS bundle.
 When you have successfully added the font to the native part of your app, you can now add the font configuration to the
 Okay initialisation method as can be seen below.